567 Lamington Rd,

-Trump National Old course at Bedminster was designed by Tom Fazio and it opened for play as a private members track in 2004.
-A second course was designed and built by Tom Fazio II which opened in 2008.
-This new set of 18 holes (called the New course) complements the Old course, three tiered driving range, short game practice facility and restored 1930’s Georgian manor clubhouse which already exist.
+Trump National Old course at Bedminster was designed by Tom Fazio and it opened for play as a private members' track in 2004.
+A second course was then designed and built four years later by the architect's nephew, Tom Fazio II, and this newer 18-hole layout (called the New course) complements the Old course, driving range, short game practice facility and restored 1930s Georgian manor clubhouse.

-The USGA selected the Trump National Old course to host the 2009 US Junior and US Girls Junior Amateur Championships.
-It remains to be seen whether or not the USGA will regret hosting the 2017 US Women's Open here at Bedmister, or indeed the 2022 PGA Championship.
+The USGA selected the Trump National Old course to host the 2009 U.S. Junior and U.S. Girls Junior Amateur Championships then it was chosen as the venue for both the 2017 U.S. Women's Open and the 2022 PGA Championship.

-As you would expect from a Trump course, the conditioning is exceptional from pristine tees to wide, tree-lined fairways to large, white sand bunkers.
-Water comes into play at almost half the holes on the course with the 438-yard par four 6th having an island type green that is the largest designed in “Fazio Golf Design” history at 14,000 feet.
-This green is large enough to accommodate four normal sized putting surfaces.
+As you would expect from a Trump course, the conditioning is exceptional, from pristine tees to wide, tree-lined fairways and large, white sand bunkers.
+Water comes into play at almost half the holes on the course, with the 438-yard 6th featuring an island-type green which is said to be the largest in “Fazio Golf Design” history at 14,000 feet -- large enough to accommodate four normal sized putting surfaces.

-Some think Trump National Old is world-class; others find it boring and pretentious.
+Some think the Trump National Old course is world-class; others find it boring and pretentious.
 We’d love to know what you think.
-Why not post a review if you have played the Old Trump National course and let the world know what you think?
+Why not post a review if you've played this layout and let the world know what you think?

 Once the word "Trump" is inserted into the conversation you can be sure there will be comments -- plenty of them -- on both sides.
 The tough past is separating the politics from the golf side of the equation.
 The facility in Bedminster is massive in its overall size and scope-- over 500+ acres.
 No question -- there are people who will be taken aback by the grandiose setting and the appeals to personal vanity with the Trump name spilled in every conceivable direction when on property.